danny91708/Selected-Topics-in-Visual-Recognition-using-Deep-Learning/HW1/README.md

 # Car brand classification
 The homework website for [Kaggle](https://www.kaggle.com/c/cs-t0828-2020-hw1).
+There are two streams in my architecture: Classification Stream and Attention Stream.
+Classification Stream just classifies the images by ResNet-50, while Attention Stream will focus on the discriminative regions and then classifies the images.
+The CMAB module is a great attention in recent years, so I use the CBAM module to produce the attention map.
+I also use the Spatial Keeping module to keep the spatial information.
 ![alt text](https://github.com/danny91708/Selected-Topics-in-Visual-Recognition-using-Deep-Learning/blob/main/HW1/architecture.png?raw=true)

 ## Hardware
 The following specs were used to create the original solution.
 - Ubuntu 16.04 LTS